Non-Abelian Electric Field Correlator at NLO for Dark Matter Relic Abundance and Quarkonium Transport: Transport equations and electric field correlators

 This is nothing but ionization equilibrium condition, relating the scattering state and the bound state number densities.
 For thermally produced DM, this relation is generically satisfied in the high temperature regime.
 In such an equilibrium state, the collision term in each rate equation introduced vanishes and is thus independent of the actual value of the bound state formation cross section, as can be seen by inserting the relation in Eq.~(\ref{eq:saha}) into Eq.~(\ref{eq:nscatter}) or Eq.~(\ref{eq:nbound}).

-In contrast, the scattering states decouple from the bound states typically when the temperature becomes comparable to the absolute value of the bound state binding energy (as, e.g., in SM hydrogen recombination).
-This is why we adopt a fixed NLO computation of the electric correlator entering the bound state formation cross section~(\ref{eqn:form_cross_section}) without any resummation or hard-thermal-loop approximation, in order to precisely resolve the decoupling from ionization equilibrium around the expected temperature $T \lesssim E$.\footnote{Note that hard-thermal-loop (HTL) resummation is not applicable, since the transported energy $\Delta E$ into the gauge correlator is comparable or larger than the temperature.
-Hard-thermal-loop approximation is, by definition, only valid when the transferred energies and momenta are much smaller than temperature.
-As discussed, we expect that the corrections for a typical thermally produced DM from HTL resummed results, which are applicable to higher temperatures, to be rather small, since, in ionization equilibrium, the actual size of the bound state formation cross section does not matter.
-As we shall learn later, our fixed NLO results are even valid for $T \gg E \gtrsim m_D$, and they only introduce a logarithmic deviation with respect to HTL resummed results for higher temperature.
-Thus we expect, at least for the capture into the ground state, that a fixed NLO computation is sufficient to describe typical thermal production of DM.}
+{ In contrast, the scattering states start to decouple from the bound states typically when the Debye mass becomes comparable to the absolute value of the bound state binding energy.
+This is why we perform a fixed NLO computation of the electric correlator entering the bound state formation cross section~(\ref{eqn:form_cross_section}) without any resummation or hard-thermal-loop approximation, in order to precisely resolve the decoupling from ionization equilibrium around the expected regime where $m_D \lesssim E$.}

 With this discussion, we have introduced the non-Abelian electric field correlator that determines both the quarkonium and DM bound state formation and dissociation rates.
 We will now proceed to explain the details of the NLO calculation of the correlator in the next section.